Site icon QSSV.net

 Dangers of nicotine salts

-are not new, but in the recent years, they have spiked quickly in popularity within the vaping industry thanks to new -like devices which uses specifically only salt nicotine.
-Nobody wants to research for hours, especially new who have just been introduced to a multitude of new vaping terms, and now they’ve got to restart their journey for information with this whole thing.
+salts are not new, but in the recent years, they have spiked quickly in popularity within the industry thanks to new pod-like devices which uses specifically only salt nicotine.
+Nobody wants to research for hours, especially new vapers who have just been introduced to a multitude of new terms, and now they’ve got to restart their journey for information with this whole salt thing.

-Without going into the technical details, salt-based nicotine is a form of nicotine that occurs naturally in tobacco leaves.
-Conventional uses freebase nicotine which is the purest form of isolated nicotine, while contains other organic compounds found in the leaves of tobacco.
+Without going into the technical details, salt-based is a form of that occurs naturally in leaves.
+Conventional e-liquids uses freebase nicotine which is the purest form of isolated nicotine, while nicotine salts contains other organic compounds found in the leaves of tobacco.
 This makes their molecular makeup more stable and more organic.
-In short, nicotine salt is able to provide users a more similar experience to compared to freebase nicotine.
+In short, nicotine salt is able to provide users a more similar experience to smoking compared to freebase nicotine.
 Is that a good thing though?

-Well for starters, juice is not for everyone, as the nicotine concentration is very high.
-This makes it more suitable for new who have just transitioned over from smoking.
-Those people who like cloud chasing, sub-ohming, or similar styles will not be able to use as the nicotine concentration is too high.
+Well for starters, salt juice is not for everyone, as the concentration is very high.
+This makes it more suitable for new vapers who have just transitioned over from smoking.
+Those people who like cloud chasing, sub-ohming, or similar styles will not be able to use salt nicotine as the nicotine concentration is too high.
 Powerful devices which could chuck out huge amounts of power are not fit for salt nicotine as well.

-Another bonus is that uses very little e-liquid.
-Cloud chasers and heavy chain will know how quickly they can burn through freebase liquids, some even up to 60ml of a day.
-If you are on however, you will be using at most 5ml of a day.
+Another bonus is that salt uses very little e-liquid.
+Cloud chasers and heavy chain vapers will know how quickly they can burn through freebase liquids, some even up to 60ml of liquid a day.
+If you are on salt however, you will be using at most 5ml of liquid a day.

-Now to the most important part, is actually safe?
+Now to the most important part, is salts actually safe?

-Although the overall of vaping in general has been a controversial topic amongst the medical community, nicotine salts seem to be deemed just as safe as freebase nicotine.
-One main concern that we all should be aware of is that it is not easy to integrate into vape juices as compared to freebase nicotine, so often is added into the composition.
+Although the overall of in general has been a controversial topic amongst the medical community, salts seem to be deemed just as safe as freebase nicotine.
+One main concern that we all should be aware of is that it is not easy to integrate salt into vape juices as compared to freebase nicotine, so often benzoic acid is added into the composition.

 Similar Posts: